- To promote the study of archaeology, architecture and history in Bletchley and district

 - To protect and preserve buildings, sites, records and objects of historic interest

-The monthly lectures are held in Rectory Cottages on the first Thursday of the month between March and June with a short break in July and August and continuing between September and November.
+The monthly lectures are held in Rectory Cottages on the first Thursday of the month between March and June and then September to November.
+Visitors are very welcome to attend.